GrigoriLab/django_server/README.md

 ## Configuring

- -  PRJ_NAME   - this should be the same name that you used for start the django app 'django-admin startapp PRJ_NAME'
+ -  PRJ_NAME   - this should be the same name that you used for start the django project 'django-admin startproject PRJ_NAME'
  -  DOMAIN 	   - could be any
  -  USER_NAME  - usually it will be 'vagrant', but you can run the bootstrap.sh directly on your server, so use the server's username.
  -  PRJ_PATH   - this is the path where apache serves files from.